The perfect agency pitch process: 9 steps to win new business

 3. Create a ruthless timing plan

 Time is everything when you’re preparing for a pitch.
-Days wasted at the beginning of the process cannot be recovered later.
+Days wasted at the beginning of the agency pitch process cannot be recovered later.
 Establish key deadlines right from the start, and make sure all meetings—including rehearsals—are booked in advance.
 These meetings should take priority over everything else.

 Get all documentation prepared early so that your team can focus on rehearsing towards the end of the process.
 The goal is to make rehearsals your "final draft" deadline, not just a box to tick before presenting.
 The earlier you can move forward, the better.